 Fast fashion on steroids: the frequency of new collections is flying up and prices are falling.
 Buy more, replace faster.
 The result is a thriving but consequently damning billion-dollar industry and waste dumps full of clothing that has barely been worn.
 'Fun' fact: every second, an amount of clothing comparable to the contents of a garbage truck is burned or dumped.
 It costs so much, but it is worth next to nothing.

 In the meantime, our colleague Ineke is working hard on a bundle of articles surrounding working conditions in the clothing industry and why the counterpart of fair fashion is so incredibly important.
 From the history of fast fashion, the history and impact of slavery and colonialism, child labor and oppression of women and environmental racism, but also surrounding what fair fashion means, what meaningful certifications are and what they actually mean.

 With bankruptcies lurking in all areas, the money has suddenly disappeared.
 In low-wage countries, textile workers are fired without compensation.
+And even the numbers of reported child labour (which had actually been reclining for the last 20 years) is now spiking up again.
 But the hard truth is: as unfortunate, unsafe and unhealthy as the clothing industry often is - millions of people in the poorest countries and their families are completely dependent on it.

 Perhaps when reading this piece, a radical idea will start to develop with you.
 What if we decide to do it completely differently?